-If your dog is suffering with diarrhea, it will move its bowels more frequently than normal and stools may be of a looser consistency.
-Your vet will make the distinction between diarrhea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhea of a small volume, but frequent.
+If your dog has diarrhea, they will move their bowels more frequently than normal and stools may be of a looser consistency.
+Your veterinarian will make the distinction between diarrhea caused by small intestine problems, and those caused by issues in the large intestine; the latter generally results in more mucus-like diarrhea of a small volume, but frequent.

-Diarrhea can be caused by your dog eating something which disagrees with them, a bacterial or viral infection, and worms or other parasites, or can be an indicator of an underlying condition.
+Diarrhea can be caused by your dog eating something that disagrees with them, a bacterial or viral infection, worms or other parasites, or can be an indicator of an underlying health condition.
 Puppies are particularly at risk as they have very vulnerable digestive and immune systems.

-An infestation of parasites can cause diarrhea in your dog, including roundworms, flatworms, and protozoa, like coccidia.
-Although de-worming gets rid of worms in the digestive tract, your dog is still at risk as not all treatments are effective against all parasites.
+An infestation of parasites can cause diarrhea in your dog, including roundworms and protozoa, like coccidia.
+Although deworming can help get rid of worms in the digestive tract, your dog is still at risk as not all treatments are effective against all parasites.

-Constipation can be caused by a physical obstruction in your dog's system—most often a mixture of feces, ingested hair and other foreign objects—but also by a lack of exercise, diet, trauma, a change of environment, and underlying diseases such as diabetes.
+Constipation can be caused by a lack of exercise, diet, trauma, a change of environment and underlying diseases.

 Treatment of constipation in dogs

-Your vet is likely to prescribe laxatives as immediate relief for your dog, and may also suggest gentle surgical procedures depending on the severity of the problem.
-Dietary changes can also help manage this condition in your dog; for example, balancing the types of fiber in your dog's diet can help improve stool quality and the overall health of their digestive system.
+Your veterinarian is likely to prescribe medications as immediate relief for your dog, and may also suggest gentle surgical procedures depending on the severity of the problem.
+Dietary changes can also help manage this condition in your dog; for example, balancing the types of fiber in your dog’s diet can help improve stool quality and the overall health of their digestive system.

 Like humans, dogs can suffer from inflammatory bowel disease (IBD).
-The symptoms can include chronic diarrhea, vomiting, and weight loss, which often become more frequent over time.
+The signs can include chronic diarrhea, vomiting, and weight loss, which often become more frequent or severe over time.

-Unfortunately, it's not clear what exactly causes IBD in dogs, and it may stem from multiple problems.
-Because of this, your vet will attempt to rule out all other causes of your dog's symptoms first.
-It has been suggested that dogs suffering with IBD have developed an intolerance to the "beneficial" bacteria in their gut, which means their diet plays a significant role in treatment.
+Unfortunately, it’s not clear what exactly causes IBD in dogs, and it may stem from multiple problems.
+Because there can be many possible underlying causes, your veterinarian will attempt to rule out all other causes first.
+Their diet can play a significant role in treatment.

 Treatment of IBD in dogs

-Dietary intervention is often used to treat IBD in dogs.
-The amount of fat is restricted or changed, and a highly digestible, high-quality protein source is part of their food so they get the energy they need without putting undue strain on their system.
+Dietary intervention is often used to manage IBD in dogs.
+The amount of fat may be changed, and a highly digestible, high-quality protein source included as part of their diet so they get the energy they need without putting undue strain on their system.

-If you notice your dog suffering from one of these digestive problems, make sure to visit your vet—they'll be able to conduct a thorough examination and advise you on the best treatment possible.
+If you notice your dog suffering from one of these digestive problems, make sure that you visit your veterinarian—they’ll be able to conduct a thorough examination and advise you on the best treatment possible.